renfieldk/sensible-how-to/README.md

 There a known and unpleasant bug in Yosemite around mNDS networks.
 Basically, it's broke. mDNSResponder used to work, but it's been replaced by discoveryd, and it sometimes doesn't work.
 The fix is...both not really a fix, and non-pleasant:
-Type following command in the terminal to disable discoveryd:
+Type following command in the terminal to disable discoveryd:<br>
 `sudo launchctl unload -w /System/Library/LaunchDaemons/com.apple.discoveryd.plist`

-Note that if you do the above, this sensible how-to will work, but your internet connection will likely be broken until you restore discoveryd with:
+Note that if you do the above, this sensible how-to will work, but your internet connection will likely be broken until you restore discoveryd with:<br>
 `sudo launchctl load -w /System/Library/LaunchDaemons/com.apple.discoveryd.plist`

 Which then of course means this sensible how-to will break.
 Sigh, aren't OSX bugs awesome?